Bali Itinerary for 10 days, is it enough? Bali is easily the most popular island in Indonesia, and maybe even Asia!

 Days 6-8 Nusa Islands

-Next up on your Bali Itinerary for 10 days, you should visit Nusa Lembongan which are part of the Nusa Islands off the coast of Bali.
+Next up on your Bali Itinerary for 10 days, you should visit Nusa Lembongan, which are part of the Nusa Islands off the coast of Bali.
 They consist of Nusa Penida, Nusa Lembongan and Nusa Ceningan.

 Although not actually a part of Bali, they are extremely close and it’s nice to explore Indonesia beyond Bali!